 Our Vision 2050

-The cornerstones of our Vision, the three Qualities - Quality of Network, Quality of Life and Quality of Service - rest on a foundation of two key enablers: Safety and a Robust organisation.
+The cornerstones of our Vision, the four Qualities - Quality of Network, Quality of Life, Quality of Work and Quality of Service - rest on a foundation of two key enablers: Safety first and a Robust organisation.
 Together, these fundamental pillars will guide our Group through the challenging period ahead.